Follow a specialized curriculum complete with course guides, resources and materials.

 ⇒ These schools are owned and managed by local franchise owners

 ⇒ Most branches are outside of the Taipei area, although some Franchise schools in and around Taipei.

 Get out and enjoy life in Taiwan with a schedule full of free time!

 Work patterns can vary depending on the branch you are based at but all teachers have a regular schedule of five working days per week with Sunday and one other day off (most schools are closed on weekends, although Saturday is usually a working day in Taipei).
 Teachers generally work at least 80 teaching hours per month (most teachers average between 90-100 teaching hours per month, and some teachers may teach more than this), although schedules can sometimes take a few months to build up.

 A typical example of what a DTE schedule may look like:

 A typical example of what a Franchise schedule may look like:

 Still got questions about teaching at Shane?
 Get in touch and start a discussion.

 Speak to our recruitment team for more insight and valuable advice.

 Our recruitment team has years of teaching experience and will be happy to elaborate further on the scope of the job as well as provide their own personal advice.
-Candidates who are invited for a Skype interview are encouraged to ask any questions they may have, be it about teaching, our schools, or living in Taiwan.
+Candidates who are invited for an interview are encouraged to ask any questions they may have, be it about teaching, our schools, or living in Taiwan.